hoyois/html5outliner/README.markdown

 * `sectionList` is the outline of a sectioning element, i.e., the list of its top-level sections;
 * `text` is the [text](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#the-hgroup-element) of a heading content element;
 * `rank` is the [rank](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#rank) of a heading content element;
-* `depth` is the [depth](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#outline-depth) of a heading content element.
+* `depth` is the [outline depth](http://www.whatwg.org/specs/web-apps/current-work/multipage/sections.html#outline-depth) of a heading content element.